 The Health Benefits Of Kale: Does Kale Live Up To The Hype?

-Okay, I’ve got to take a step back here and tell you that I’m not trying to convince you to switch to a vegetarian diet simply because that’s my preferred means of eating.
+Okay, I’ve got to take a step back here.
+I need to tell you that I’m not trying to convince you to switch to a vegetarian diet simply because that’s my preferred means of eating.
 The truth is that there are a lot of healthy people out there who do eat meat.
 However, recent studies have shown that eating large amounts of red meat can affect inflammation of the joints as well as increase your chances of developing cardiovascular disease, diabetes, and cancer among others.
 So if you plan on eating meat, I would highly recommend sticking to poultry.
 But I digress.

 With regards to kale, I’ll be explaining the various health benefits of this amazing vegetable and superfood as well covering the specific ailments or issues that it can help to treat or prevent.
 Hopefully, by the end of the article, you’ll agree with me that kale could be one of the most important foods of the century and will hopefully become more of an everyday food item for you – if you aren’t already hooked on the stuff!

 Kale is essentially a member of the cruciferous vegetable family, which means that it’s related to brussel sprouts, broccoli and collard greens.
 As a crop, it’s a favorite among farmers as it’s an incredibly tough and hardy plant, able to withstand freezing temperatures, water shortages and can thrive in a small amount of space unlike crops such as corn or potatoes etc.